Cardinal vowels: Definitions

-The other vowels are 'auditorily equidistant' between these three 'corner vowels', at four degrees of aperture or 'height': close (high tongue position), close-mid, open-mid, and open (low tongue position).
+The other vowels are 'auditorily equidistant' between these four 'corner vowels', at four degrees of aperture or 'height': close (high tongue position), close-mid, open-mid, and open (low tongue position).

+Primary cardinal vowels

-These degrees of aperture plus the front-back distinction define eight reference points on a mixture of articulatory and auditory criteria.
+The four degrees of aperture combined with the front–back distinction define eight reference points on a mixture of articulatory and auditory criteria.
 These eight vowels are known as the eight 'primary cardinal vowels', and vowels like these are common in the world's languages.

+Secondary cardinal vowels

-The lip positions can be reversed with the lip position for the corresponding vowel on the opposite side of the front-back dimension, so that e.g. Cardinal 1 can be produced with rounding somewhat similar to that of Cardinal 8; these are known as 'secondary cardinal vowels'.
+The lip positions for each of the primary reference points can be reversed with the lip position of the corresponding vowel on the opposite side of the front–back dimension, so that e.g. Cardinal 1 (with unrounded lips) can be produced with rounding somewhat similar to that of Cardinal 8 (with rounded lips, either protruded or compressed), and vice versa.
+The vowels produced as a result of this reversal are known as 'secondary cardinal vowels'.
 Sounds such as these are claimed to be less common in the world's languages.
-Other vowel sounds are also recognised on the vowel chart of the International Phonetic Alphabet.